 Michael Clarkson, head of a drug testing practice law firm explained that this change to the approach of so many businesses was not expected.
 This clearly shows that as cannabis becomes legalized in more states, increasing numbers of people are using it.

-In Massachusetts, Rhode Island and Connecticut medical marijuana users have won lawsuits against employers that have fired them and rescinded job offers for testing positive for cannabis.
+In Massachusetts, Rhode Island and Connecticut, medical cannabis users have won lawsuits against employers that have fired them and rescinded job offers as a result of testing positive for cannabis.
 Pressure from Labor Secretary Alexander Acosta of the Trump Administration has also encouraged businesses to loosen their policies on cannabis.